lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 2. **2_clean_phenotypes.R** - For each trait, QC on age, implausible and extreme values, and remove individuals without repeat measures.
 Flags pregnancy.
 Inter-converts all BMI and weight measures.
 3. **3_plot_QC.R** - Visual inspection for unrealistically large jumps between time-points.
 Remove measurements causing unrealistic jump.
 4. **4_calculate_covariates.R** - Calculate individual-level phenotyping (baseline age, baseline BMI, follow-up years, etc.) and genotyping (array, PCs) covariates.
 Stratify on sex and ancestry.
+5. **5_raw_slopes.R** - Perform mixed effects regression with fixed and random effects for individual and age, regressing adiposity trait on age.
+Calculate BLUP for raw slope for each individual, remove outliers > 5 S.D. away from mean in each stratum.
+6. **report_characteristics.R** - Generate tables and figures for various descriptive characteristics of raw data, slopes, adjusted slopes, etc.

 ARCHIVED: